 Genmaicha tea is a flavourful, smooth blend of sencha and roasted brown rice.
-From the tea gardens of Uji, Kyoto, Japan.
-Our Genmaicha tea is a green tea from Japan.
-This tea has a rich, hearty flavour from the roasted rice grains combined with the freshness of a Sencha tea.
+Our blended cultivar Genmaicha tea has a rich, hearty flavour from the roasted rice grains combined with the freshness of a Sencha tea.
+A perfect everyday Genmaicha.

 HOW TO MAKE GENMAICHA TEA

 Amount of tea per serving (200 ml): 5g (one tea caddy spoon)